Baidoa: Demographics

-According to the UNDP in 2005 the population of Baidoa was 370,000.
+According to the UNDP, the population of Baidoa was 370,000 in 2005 but as of 2025.
+The Population is estimated to have grown to 1,2 million including IDPs.
 The city is situated at the center of one of the most densely populated areas in the nation.
 It is an ethnically and culturally diverse town, with many local residents originating from other parts of the country.

 Additionally, Baidoa is the heartland of Maay, an Afro-Asiatic language principally spoken by the Digil and Mirifle (Rahanweyn) clans in the southern regions of Somalia.
 Its speech area extends from the southwestern border with Ethiopia to a region close to the coastal strip between Mogadishu and Kismayo.
 Maay is not mutually comprehensible with Standard Somali, and it differs considerably in sentence structure and phonology.
 However, Maay speakers often use Standard Somali as a lingua franca, which is learned via mass communications, internal migration and urbanization.

 Climate

 Baidoa has a hot semi-arid climate (Köppen BSh), as with much of southern Somalia.
 By contrast, towns in the northern part of the country generally have a hot arid climate (Köppen BWh).